renovatebot/renovate/docs/usage/faq.md

 ### Group all packages starting with `abc` together in one PR

-As above, but apply a `groupName`, e.g.
+As above, but apply a `groupName`:

 ```json
 "packageRules": [